What's the point of #! constructs anyway? According to the POSIX spec:

 failure sometime even as soon as the building process Yes, you read that

-right, a build system that expects its users to have alreadyasse mbled the
+right, a build system that expects its users to have already assembled the

 pieces of the software they're building.
-Meson is not the only one wro ng in

-furthermore pip, is known to introduce breaking changes every single update.
+known to introduce breaking changes every single update.

 Who did not once try to run a Python script only to have to reverse engineer its